 TDSi produces a range of readers that have multiple means of granting access, notably PIN and card access as well as fingerprint technology in the same reader.
 This gives far more scope for authorised users to pick the best identity solution for their circumstances.

 Another excellent alternative also uses biometrics technology – facial recognition.
 It has the advantage over fingerprint readers in that the user does not need to touch it to be granted access.
 This is also very useful in a highly clean environment (such as a hospital or research laboratory) were contamination is undesirable or even potentially dangerous.

-Naturally these are all the stuff of fiction.
+Naturally, these are all the stuff of fiction.
 If security systems were so easy to bypass they would prove to be completely inadequate at their job in the real world.
 The security industry spends all its time and efforts producing systems that can’t be fooled so easily.
-With biometrics for example the number of parameters used to authorise entry are immense.
+With biometrics, for example, the number of parameters used to authorise entry is immense.

 Busting the myths for better understanding

 Whilst security myths can be misleading, the security industry prides its self on dispelling these and giving honest and accurate accounts of what is possible.
 Be it over-estimating technology or underestimating potential issues, myths are always interesting to hear when you understand the true state of the technology and the industry.